Eric Dever

 Dever in Helsinki

-As part of the U.S. State Departmen's Art in Embassies program, paintings by the Water Mill based artist Eric Dever are on view in the Embassy residence of Ambassador Douglas Thomas Hickey in Helsinki, Finland, in an exhibition curated by Camille Benton.
+As part of the U.S. State Department's Art in Embassies program, paintings by the Water Mill based artist Eric Dever are on view in the Embassy residence of Ambassador Douglas Thomas Hickey in Helsinki, Finland, in an exhibition curated by Camille Benton.

 The installation also includes work by Roy Lichtenstein, Gifford Beal, Jessica Snow, Mary Heebner and Pamela DeTuncq.